Lonely Boy (The Black Keys song): Music video

 The promotional music video for "Lonely Boy" features actor, musician and part-time security guard Derrick T. Tuggle dancing and lip-syncing to the song in front of the Pepper Tree Motel in North Hollywood, a neighborhood of Los Angeles, California.
 The video, shot in a single take, went viral and garnered more than 400,000 views on YouTube within 24 hours.
 The video originally had a script and a cast of more than 40 people, but the group was not pleased with the results.
 Auerbach said, "A couple of weeks after we shot it they sent us the edit and it was awful.
 We sent it back... they sent us another edit and it was terrible.
 That's when we said 'what about that one guy, the extra who had that one dance scene' and that's the video – the most expensive single shot ever recorded."
 Tuggle was originally cast as an extra who would be handed a set of keys to the band's motel room by Auerbach and Carney.
 While on set, Tuggle's improvised dancing drew the attention of director Jesse Dylan.
 He said, "The director just sort of noticed me dancing and asked me, 'Can you perform?'
-I said, 'I can dance, anybody can dance,' so I took some moves from everybody: John Travolta from Saturday Night Fever and Pulp Fiction, the Carlton Banks dance from The Fresh Prince and a little bit of Michael Jackson, so it was a smorgasbord of everybody in there."
+I said, 'I can dance, anybody can dance,' so I took some moves from everybody: John Travolta from Saturday Night Fever and Pulp Fiction, the Carlton Banks dance from The Fresh Prince and a little bit of Michael Jackson, so it was a smörgåsbord of everybody in there."
 He added, "It was just a spur-of-the-moment thing.
 My acting teacher Mark McPherson, he has us do this thing before we start class called 'Song and Dance,' where he'll have us sing one of our favorite songs, and then while we're singing it, he'll have us do a crazy dance, or a sexy dance, and I guess it spawned from that."
 The video was nominated for a 2012 MTV Video Music Award for Best Rock Video.
-Tuggle's performance later earned him a cameo appearance in the music video for "Happy" by Pharrell Williams.
+Tuggle's performance later earned him a cameo appearance in the music video for "Happy" by Pharrell Williams as well as a return performance in the Black Keys' 2024 single "On the Game".